 - Having worked a specified number of hours as a volunteer fighter.

-In some cases, military veterans may receive hiring preference.
+In some cases, military veterans may receive hiring preference at federal organizations.
 Further, military experience with a MOS related to firefighting or rescue work is accepted in lieu of other education and experience.

 The hiring authority can’t move forward with your application unless you are qualified.
 So use the first couple of paragraphs to show that you are.
 For example: